jsolis/hubot-particle/README.md

 ```json
 ["hubot-particle"]
 ```
-You will need to set one environment variable to use this adapter.
+You will need to set one environment variable to use this script.

 ```
 export HUBOT_PARTICLE_ACCESS_TOKEN=abc123